Are Racial Microaggressions on College Campuses Harmful?

 Racial Differences in Experiences

 There were large group differences in the amount of ethnic and racial discrimination reported by students, which was consistent with findings from other studies.
 Black students reported encountering approximately 70% more general ethnic discrimination and experiencing nearly twice as many racial microaggressions as white students.
-These wide differences in lived experiences of racism suggest that reactions to reports of racial maltreatment may be misunderstood by white people.
+These wide differences in lived experiences of racism suggest that reactions to reports of racial maltreatment may be misunderstood by most white people, since they don't experience microaggressions very often.
 Microaggressions, which tend to be covert and subtle, may be more likely to escape the notice of those without such lived experiences and consequently be misinterpreted as oversensitivity on the part of the victim.
 This may explain why researchers such as Lilienfeld, Haidt, Campbell, and Manning, who are all white males, came to the wrong conclusions about the causes and impact of microaggressions.
 It's also worth noting that none of these scholars conduct much, if any, diversity research, and so their their ideas should be seen as opinions and not expert consensus.

 Microaggression Education on Campuses

-So, contrary to banning microaggression education, quite the opposite seems to be in order, and universities may be the ideal place to educate young people about the harms of microaggressions.
+So, contrary to banning microaggression education, quite the opposite seems to be in order — more education is needed.
+Universities may be the ideal place to educate young people about the harms of microaggressions.
 Students who are prone to microaggress should learn that these behaviors are hurtful and are often a form of racism.
-Further, our results surrounding ethnic identity imply that black students will benefit by being able to put words to what is happening to them, as those who can identify and name racial microaggressions may be better equipped to cope than those who can’t.
+Further, our results surrounding ethnic identity imply that black students will benefit by being able to put words to what is happening to them, as being able to identify and name racial microaggressions may make them better equipped to cope.
 Unfortunately, racial microaggressions are happening so frequently that most of the time they go unaddressed, and victims must often suppress their feelings and shrug them off.

 —by Monnica Williams, Ph.D., with Jennifer Purdon.